 My Wyandot sister, Catherine Tàmmaro asked me to participate in her art exhibit Fire Over Water.
 She needed someone to make ropes for cordoning off two installation pieces in the show.
-I was thrilled to take part in a project with fellow Wendat artists.
+I was thrilled to take part in a project with fellow Wendat/Wandat artists.
 I needed the connection.
-I was on a sick leave from work, burnt out from teaching about colonialism and having to tolerate a build-up of racist pushback from adults in the system.
+I was on a sick leave from work, burnt out from teaching about colonialism and contending with racist pushback from adults in the system.
 I needed time to heal and recharge.
 When Catherine asked me to make cordage for the show it occurred to me that this project was just what I needed.
 I had to learn how to make boundaries for myself in order to continue the work that I’ve been doing.
 How amazing that I would be making boundaries to protect Catherine’s vision of our Wendat history while at the same time, I would be creating a symbolic art piece that would help me learn how to protect myself in the present.
 This task would give me a purpose to go out regularly and connect with the Spirit of my Ancestral landscapes where I would start to feel good again.
 Learning a new skill that made me retrace my Ancestors’ steps, harvesting material in the same spots that they would have been harvesting it, gave me a sense of feeling rooted to the place and to my identity.
-It was such a gift to be invited into this project.
+It was a wonderful gift to be invited into this project.

 Right before finding my first patch of Dogbane, I was greeted by Uhskenǫ́tǫʔ.
 I recalled this moment when I later read about Catherine Jean Vien (1676-1767) in Daughters of Aataentsic, because she belonged to the Hatiⁿdaʔarárunǫʔ (Deer Clan).
 When I asked Catherine for the significance of this clan, she said they “hold up the sky” meaning “they take people to meet their Ancestors in the Sky World.”
 I figured Uhskenǫ́tǫʔ might have appeared to help me connect with the Ancestors in this endeavour that I was starting out on.